Cultural practices and preferences when having a baby

 - to have a female doctor or midwife care for you (if one is available)

-It is your right in Australia to have healthcare that fits your cultural needs.
+When you give birth in Australia, it is your right to have healthcare that fits your cultural needs.
 This means that those caring for you in hospital and in the community will respect your wishes as much as possible.

-In most states and territories, multicultural health workers and Aboriginal and/or Torres Strait Islander health workers, are available to help you with:
+In most Australian states and territories, multicultural health workers and Aboriginal and/or Torres Strait Islander health workers are available to help you with:

 - choosing an antenatal clinic